enriquezduane/CSARCH2-SIMPROJECT/README.md

 # BCD Conversion Tools

 ## Description
-BCD Conversion Tools is a web-based application that provides utilities for converting between decimal numbers and various Binary-Coded Decimal (BCD) formats.
+**skiBCD Toilet Conversion Tools** is a web-based application that provides utilities for converting between decimal numbers and various Binary-Coded Decimal (BCD) formats.
 This tool supports conversions to and from unpacked BCD, packed BCD, and densely-packed BCD.

 ![BCD Conversion Tools Screenshot](assets/img/main-page.png)